AhmedAmin90/shooterGame-Phaser3/README.md

 <img src="./dist/assets/readme-assests/loading.png">

-2. After loading assests, you will find these options, Select the first Button: Play.
+2. After loading assets, you will find these options, Select the first Button: Play.
 ## Boot scene:

 <img src="./dist/assets/readme-assests/boot.png">

-3 You will enter to the game, You are the hero and you will fight the enemies (Take care from small enemies :D , they will follow you).
+3 You will enter the game, You are the hero and you will fight the enemies (Take care from small enemies :D, they will follow you).
 ## Game scene:

 <img src="./dist/assets/readme-assests/game.png">